Giuseppe Biava: Atalanta

 On 17 July 2014, Biava signed for home province club Atalanta B.C. as a free agent.

 Coaching career

 In 2016, Biava took on his first coaching role as a youth coach at Pontisola.
 He successively accepted an offer as a youth coach at AlbinoLeffe in 2017.
 Under his tenure, he led the Under-19 to promotion to Campionato Primavera 2, the second-highest tier in Italian youth football leagues.

 On 23 June 2022, AlbinoLeffe announced to have promoted Biava as head coach for the 2022–23 Serie C campaign, with former Giana Erminio boss Raul Bertarelli as his assistant.
 He was dismissed on 21 February 2023.

+On 6 August 2023, Biava was announced as Francesco Modesto's assistant in charge of the inaugural Atalanta Under-23 team for the 2023–24 Serie C season.